bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   An implementation MAY choose
   to expose this parameter as read-only ("ro").

-babel-link-properties:
-: Indicates the properties of the link.
-The value MUST be one of those listed in the babel-supported-link-properties parameter.
-Valid enumeration values are identified in Babel Link Properties registry.
-  An implementation MAY choose
-  to expose this parameter as read-only ("ro").

 babel-interface-metric-algorithm:
 : Indicates the metric computation algorithm used on this interface.
   The value MUST be one of those listed in the babel-information-obj babel-metric-comp-algorithms parameter.
+  An implementation MAY choose
+  to expose this parameter as read-only ("ro").

+babel-interface-split-horizon:
+: Indicates whether or not the split horizon optimization is used when calculating metrics on this interface.
+A value of true indicates split horizon optimization is used.

 babel-mcast-hello-seqno:
 : The current sequence number in use for multicast